Pope Leo urges world to 'slow down' on AI in fervent first manifesto

-VATICAN CITY, May 25 : Pope Leo urged governments to slow down the development of AI systems in his first major document, released on Monday, warning that they spread misinformation, prioritise conflict and risk leading the world down a path of unending war.
+VATICAN CITY: Pope Leo urged governments to slow down the development of AI systems in his first major document, released on Monday (May 25), warning that they spread misinformation, prioritise conflict and risk leading the world down a path of unending war.

 "What is needed is a more active political involvement that is capable of slowing things down when everything is accelerating," said Leo in the text, entitled "Magnifica Humanitas" (Magnificent Humanity).